Program Summary

 Requirements & Qualifications

-If accepted, Couriers will be required to undergo a drug screen and background check, which they will pay for and be reimbursed at the end of the program.
-All vaccine policies of Frontier Nursing University will need to be met in order to stay on campus for the program.
+If accepted, Couriers may be required to undergo a drug screen and background check, dependant on their clincal placement which they will pay for and be reimbursed at the end of the program.

 What are the goals of the Courier Program Public Health Internship?

-• To introduce students to the value of public health, advanced practice nursing, and primary healthcare services to people living in rural and underserved communities.
+• To introduce students to the value of public health, advanced practice nursing, and primary healthcare services to people living across the United States.

 • To support clinical and other community sites.